 What is covered in this guide

-This is not a comprehensive guide on GRUB 2; rather, this is a quick reference covering frequently used GRUB 2 tweaks and option edits for most Linux distros; particularly those based on Debian/Ubuntu or Slackware.
+This is not a comprehensive guide on GRUB 2; rather, this is a quick reference covering frequently used GRUB 2 tweaks and option edits for most Linux distros; particularly those based on Debian/Ubuntu/Mint or Slackware.
 For detailed information about GRUB 2, see the references at the end of this guide.

 This guide assumes that the reader already has GRUB2 installed for a single boot or a multiboot Linux system.
 Note that all changes to GRUB 2 options must be done while logged in as root or by use of sudo.
 All commands and options described should be verified for correctness using the documentation for your particular Linux distribution.